-A tracker allows an investor to get easily exposed to a diversified portfolio of securities that he would have a hard time building alone.
-Thus, by means of a single Tracker worth only € 100, an investor can now expose himself to the 9.000 shares, 47 countries and 11 sectors that make up the MSCI World ACWI IM index, where it would take at least 1.000.000€ to buy one share of each company making up this index.
+An ETF allows an investor to get easily exposed to a diversified portfolio of securities that he would have a hard time building alone.
+Thus, by means of a single ETF worth only € 100, an investor can now expose himself to the 9.000 shares, 47 countries and 11 sectors that make up the MSCI World ACWI IM index, where it would take at least 1.000.000€ to buy one share of each company making up this index.
 Through such diversification an investor avoids the high risk related to direct exposure to single stocks, and thus limit the risk of maximum loss of his portfolio.

 Although trackers really began to gain momentum in Europe after the financial crisis of 2008, they have been around since the 70s.
 The first tracker, the Vanguard 500 Index Fund, was indeed launched in 1976 by Jack Bogle, the founding father of index management.
 Across the Atlantic, this type of investment instrument has boomed since the 90s to dominate today the US investment fund market with companies like such as State Street, Vanguard and Black Rock that have become the 3 largest asset managers.

 Over the last 15 years, Warren Buffett, the best investor in the world, has not been able to outperform his reference index, the S&P 500.
-Having fought all his life to reduce investment costs and optimize taxes, two key advantages provided by index funds, he could only fall in love with trackers.
-This is undoubtedly why he openly recommends them to investors and why he has given as instruction that after he passes away, his fortune be invested passively in trackers.
+Having fought all his life to reduce investment costs and optimize taxes, two key advantages provided by index funds, he could only fall in love with ETFs.
+This is undoubtedly why he openly recommends them to investors and why he has given as instruction that after he passes away, his fortune be invested passively in ETFs.